tw93/Pake/README_EN.md

 1. Modify the `tauri.conf.json` in the `src-tauri` directory to include 5 fields `url, productName, icon, title, identifier`, icon can be selected from the `icons` directory or downloaded from [macOSicons](https://macosicons.com/#/) to match the product.
 2. For window property settings, you can modify the `width/height` of the `windows` property in `tauri.conf.json`, whether it is `fullscreen`, whether it is `resizable`, if you are not good at adapting immersive headers, you can set `transparent` to `true` and you're done.
-3. `npm run dev` for local debugging; `npm run dev:withtool` to  open the devtools for container debugging.
+3. `npm run dev` for local debugging; `npm run dev:debug` to  open the devtools for container debugging.
 4. `npm run build` can be run to package for production.

 ## Advanced

 #### 1. How do I rewrite the style, e.g. to remove ads from the original site, or even redesign it?

-First, open devtools debug mode with `npm run dev:withtool`.
+First, open devtools debug mode with `npm run dev:debug`.
 After that, find the name of the style you want to change and verify the effect in devtools, and find the location of the style in `pake.js` with `style.innerHTML`.
 Finally, add the style you need to override, there are some examples you can copy.

 #### 2. How to inject js code, e.g. to implement event listeners, e.g. keyboard shortcuts?